ilyagr/diffedit3/README.md

 Patches welcome :).
 Any such changes run the risk of running into CodeMirror5's merge plugin's bugs, so be careful checking that your changes work.

-### Word wrapping, buttons to take all changes from  the left/right pane
+### Buttons to take all changes from  the left/right pane

 This is planned.
 This requires destroying the CodeMirror widget and creating a new one (in order to avoid CodeMirror5 bugs).